Krotoszyn

-Krotoszyn (/pl/; Krotoschin; is a town in west-central Poland with 29,485 inhabitants As of 2010.
+Krotoszyn (/pl/) is a town in west-central Poland with 26 775 inhabitants As of 2024.
 It is the seat of Krotoszyn County in the Greater Poland Voivodeship.

 Founded in the late medieval period, Krotoszyn prospered as a regional center of trade and crafts located at the intersection of important trade routes.
 The town features heritage sites in a variety of styles, including Gothic, Baroque and Neo-Renaissance, a preserved market square and a regional museum.